Why aren’t we prioritizing emergency food planning in climate change initiatives?

 Dear 2050

 This blog post is written as part of the Meeting of the Minds’ third annual group blogging event, which asked: The year is 2050.
 Write a letter to the people of 2015 describing what your city is like, and give them advice on the next 35 years.
-To read more responses to this question, please visit http://cityminded.org/cal/dear-2015. […]
+Dear Residents of the Year 2015, Hello from 2050. […]

 A Call to Action for City Leaders